 This includes, but is not limited to, racial or ethnic origin, political belief, sexual orientation.
 At times we’ll collect sensitive personal data for Equal Opportunities monitoring but this is only ever analysed at an aggregate level.

 We may request data from you specifically related to volunteer activities you undertake (e.g. references, criminal records, details of emergency contacts, medical conditions etc.).
 The data requested will be related to the activity undertaken.
-The information will be retained for legal or contractual reasons as per our Retention policy.

 Children's Personal Data